Skip to content

 • Looking for reasons

-Bird Droppings March 24, 2020 Looking for reasons “Come; let us put our minds together to see what kind of life we can create for our children.”
-Sitting Bull, Lakota Sioux Nearly twenty years have passed since I did a research paper on the causes of various emotional issues with children.
-When I first…
+Bird Droppings August 17, 2020 Looking for reasons “Come; let us put our minds together to see what kind of life we can create for our children.”
+Sitting Bull, Lakota Sioux Nearly eighteen years has passed since I did a research paper on causes of various emotional issues with children.
+When I first started…

 ←Previous Page